dimitri-nicolo/calico/ccs/control-details-scraper/README.md

 ## CCS Control Details Scraper

+The CCS Control Details Scraper scrapes information from [regoLibrary](https://github.com/kubescape/regolibrary).
+It then generates a list of controlDetails and writes it into a file to be embedded into the main CCS API application.

 This application is run by running: `make gen-controls` in the root directory of the CCS application.

 The scraper generates a list of control details that looks like: